xxlong0/Wonder3D/README.md

 ```

 ## Common questions
+Q: Tips to get better results.
+1. Wonder3D is sensitive the facing direciton of input images.
+By experiments, front-facing images always lead to good reconstruction.
+2. Limited by resources, current implemetation only supports limited views (6 views) and low resolution (256x256).
+Any images will be first resized into 256x256 for generation, so images after such a downsample that still keep clear and sharp features will lead to good results.
+3. Images with occlusions will cause worse reconstructions, since 6 views cannot cover the complete object.
+Images with less occlsuions lead to better results.

 Q: The evelation and azimuth degrees of the generated views?

 A: Unlike that the prior works such as Zero123, SyncDreamer and One2345 adopt object world system, our views are defined in the camera system of the input image.
 The six views are in the plane with 0 elevation degree in the camera system of the input image.
 Therefore we don't need to estimate an elevation degree for input image.
 The azimuth degrees of the six views are 0, 45, 90, 180, -90, -45 respectively.